Grashaum/EF-Informatik/docs/Netzwerke/apis.md

     GET - Asks the server to retrieve a resource

-    POST - Asks the server to create a new resource
+    POST - Asks the server to create a new resource.
+They always have a body & headers (as described below)

-    PUT - Asks the server to edit/update an existing resource
+    PUT - Asks the server to edit/update an existing resource.
+The entire resource gets changed.

     DELETE - Asks the server to delete a resource